msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 This setup step is for the chroot workflow if using PVS skip to [PVS Setup Confirmation].

+This step is not needed if you did `repo init` with the internal manifest.

 There is at least one test that needs a secret key to get access to the ChromeOS login screen, and that key will not be there if you only have the public manifest checked out in your chroot.
 To get the missing key create the file